Special Counsel Robert Mueller May Step Down From Trump Russia Probe

 The probe thus far has cost taxpayers a total of nearly $8 million dollars, in tandem with a concomitant and permanent Justice Department investigation running in parallel that is costing $9 million during the same time frame.
 These figures offered up are measured from May of last year until March of this one.

-The notion that Mueller may remove himself from the case seems to reinforce the growing notion that the Special Counsel may not have a collusion case against President Trump after all, with a recent report by The Spectator reinforcing this line of thinking.
-With early political analysis indicating that Democrats were attempting to bait Trump into firing Mueller outright in the developmental stages of the probe in order to mask the fact that serious charges were not substantiated by evidence, a further raid on the President’s long-time lawyer Michael Cohen’s office seems to reiterate this line of thinking.
+The notion that Mueller may remove himself from the case seems to reinforce the growing notion that the special counsel may not have a collusion case against President Trump after all, with a recent report by The Spectator reinforcing this line of thinking.
+With early political analysis indicating that Democrats were attempting to bait Trump into firing Mueller outright in the developmental stages of the probe in order to mask the fact that serious charges were not substantiated by evidence, a further raid on the president’s long-time lawyer Michael Cohen’s office seems to reiterate this line of thinking.

 Spent Saturday afternoon with @GStephanopoulos @abc (not on camera) interview for Monday’s @GMA.
 My silence is broken! pic.twitter.com/ed6WRYpvVA